veqqq/IdeaBook/readme.md

   - too many nice libraries
 - (minimal) bash, yaml, html, css, json, markdown etc.
   - why the !@#@ did that guy make a trading algo in bash...
 At least markdown isnt turning complete

+  #### random question
+  Did crash course python plagarize the official tutorial - or did the tutorial take from it?
+They use the same examples and functions